asbru-cm/packages/README.md

-# debian-packages
+# packages
-This contains the necessary files to build debian packages
+This contains the necessary files to build packages.